RainerKoiv/Video-Games-veebileht/README.md

 # Video-games-webpage
-A webpage that gives a short overview of the three most popular video game genres Lühike tutvustus kolmest populaarsemast videomängužanrist
+A webpage that gives a short overview of the three most popular video game genres.
+Lühike tutvustus kolmest populaarsemast videomängužanrist